gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 }
 ```

-This solution shows that many of the problems we encounter in runtime code are also present in type-level code.
+This solution shows that many of the problems we meet in runtime code are also present in type-level code.
 In this case, **we’re not DRY** – we keep repeating ourselves.

-That makes expanding the `Button` with additional events time consuming and error-prone, and it also means we can’t easily extend the event infrastructure to cover other types of elements.
+That makes expanding the `Button` with more events time consuming and error-prone, and it also means we can’t easily extend the event infrastructure to cover other types of elements.
-## Approach C: Using a type-level map
+## Approach C: using a type-level map
-We can compare the previous approach to copy-pasting the runtime code for registering an event handler:
+We can compare the last approach to copy-pasting the runtime code for registering an event handler:

 ```js
 class Button {